ohumkar/Paper-Summaries/NLP/PEGASUS.md

 10% of time replaced by a random token
 10% of time unchanged

-Apply MLM to train the Transformer encoder as the sole pre-training objec-tive or along with GSG
+Apply MLM to train the Transformer encoder as the sole pre-training objective or along with GSG
 ## Ablations :
 Ablation experiments were performed on a  reduced-size model PEGASUS SMALL to make choices for large model (final) PEGASUS LARGE.